Two Rotherham men arrested at Leeds airport on suspicion of murdering Fatjon Oruci, 22

 Read More

 On January 29, a 21-year-old man from Rotherham was arrested at Leeds Bradford Airport.
-Then, last night (February 2), a 31-year-old man, also from Rotherham, was also detained at the same airport.
+Then, on Tuesday, February 2, a 31-year-old man, also from Rotherham, was detained at the same airport.

 Together, they bring the total number of people arrested in case up to 10.